Flash Fiction: A Mountain Man Comes Home - Bill's Challenge

 Composed at the battlefront on May 3, 1915

 during the second battle of Ypres, Belgium

 Poppies in Flanders Fields

 Before 20-year-old Davy enlisted in the Army, he was the pride of Mountainberg.
 While not of great stature, he was one of the best guards the Mountainberg Cougars basketball team ever had.
-And being a mountain man, he was a crack shot with a rifle.
+And being a mountain man, he was a crack shot with a rifle, a real sharp shooter.
 When a squirrel was so high in a tree that most people had trouble seeing it, Davy could put a bullet right through its eyes.
 Many times as he left to go hunting, Mama warned him, “Don’t shoot those squirrels in the head, you know your daddy loves the brains.”

 Then the bad news came that his whole platoon had been the victim of a German gas attack in Belgium, and that he was listed as MIA.
 “How cowardly!
 Mustard gas, what a dishonor to our family!” his grieving father had exclaimed.
 His mother was never the same, and everyone believed that she died of a broken heart from not knowing where her son was.
 Betty finally gave him up for dead and married his younger brother, Pete.